-What Do Customers Say?
+What Do Their Customers Say?

-In our survey, we ask raters to judge shops they used as “inferior,” “adequate,” or “superior” for questions such as “doing work properly,” “starting and completing work promptly,” “letting you know the cost early,” “advice on service options and costs,” and “overall quality.”
-Our Ratings Tables show the percent of each shop’s customers who rated it “superior” (as opposed to “inferior” or “adequate”) on each question.
-Click here for further discussion of our customer survey and other research methods.
+In our survey, we ask raters to judge shops as “inferior,” “adequate,” or “superior” for questions such as “doing work properly,” “starting and completing work promptly,” “letting you know the cost early,” “advice on service options and costs,” and “overall quality.”
+Our ratings tables show the percent of each shop’s customers who rated it “superior” (as opposed to “inferior” or “adequate”) on each question.

 Can You Communicate with the Repairperson?

-What’s the Turnaround Time?
+What’s the Turnaround?

-What Will It Cost?
+How Much Will It Cost?